kcmw3e/kcmw3e.github.io/src/japanese-learning-resources.md

 Plus, on their website they have a really cool game called [Kana Invaders][kana-invaders].

+### YouTube Channels

+There are a few youtube channels I watch occasionally.
+Not all of them exclusively cover language, but most of them have at least a few videos on language.

+[NhongoDekita with Sayaka][yt-nihongo-dekita] has a few language videos, and importantly some listening-practice videos.
+There are some other fun videos as well about Japanese culture and scenarios.

+[Emiri's Tokyo Life][yt-emiri] has a little bit of a mix with what topics are covered, from Japanese culture and life to some language-focused videos.

+[Mochi real Japanese][yt-mochi] has quite a few listening practice videos, and a few about random language topics.

+[Speak Japanese Naturally][yt-speak-ja-naturally] mostly seems to be focused on listening practice, but also has some other random language topic coverage.

 <!------------------------------------------------------------------------------
 These are all the links used in this page.